 When you’re living with adjustment disorder, it impacts all aspects of your life.
 You may have trouble concentrating at work or school and find that your performance has dropped significantly.
 You may be tired of explaining your feelings to well-meaning friends and loved ones, which may lead you to isolate yourself and withdraw from others.
 Your emotional state may be deteriorating as the days pass, and you may be developing a co-occurring disorder like depression or anxiety, which further complicates your adjustment disorder.
 The constant stress may have driven you to use drugs or alcohol, and you may be facing addiction.
 Life may not always be easy, but it certainly does not have to be this hard.

-An inpatient program to treat adjustment disorder is a scientifically-validated, empirically-supported treatment plan that can help you develop coping skills and learn new ways of handling stress.
+A treatment program to treat adjustment disorder is a scientifically-validated, empirically-supported treatment plan that can help you develop coping skills and learn new ways of handling stress.
 By taking yourself out of the stresses of daily life and routines you’ll be able to focus all of your energy on what matters most – getting better.
-An inpatient program will offer treatments and therapies such as medication management, individual, group, and family therapy, and the support of caring, compassionate staff to guide your recovery journey.
+Inpatient treatment will offer treatments and therapies such as medication management, individual, group, and family therapy, and the support of caring, compassionate staff to guide your recovery journey.

-At Cedar Crest Hospital & Residential Treatment Center, we’ve successfully helped thousands of children, teens, adults, older adults, active duty military members, and their families who are struggling with mental health disorders such as adjustment disorder.
+At Cedar Crest, an adjustment disorder treatment center in Belton, we’ve successfully helped thousands of children, teens, adults, older adults, active duty military members, and their families who are struggling with mental health disorders such as adjustment disorder.
 Through a variety of treatment approaches, we’ll help you confront the challenges in your life, learn the coping skills needed to recover, and discuss ways in which you can prevent any co-occurring disorder.
 Our beautiful campus, nestled in the foothills of the Great Smoky Mountains, is the ideal place for clients to take a break from daily life and focus upon their recovery.
 We’re available to you 24 hours a day, 7 days a week, and our decades of experience can be a valuable asset during your recovery.

-Treatment Options for Adjustment Disorder at Cedar Crest
+Treatment Options for Adjustment Disorder at Our Hospital in Belton, TX

 The primary focus for your treatment will be symptom relief and helping you to achieve your maximum level of functioning.
 When you first come to us for help with your adjustment disorder, we’ll gather information from a number of interviews and examinations that will allow us to form a complete picture of the unique challenges you’re facing.
 The psychiatric evaluation will assess symptom severity and presence of any co-occurring mental health disorders.
 Your medical examination will allow us to determine if there are any medical diagnoses that may be leading to some of your symptoms.
 We’ll combine the results of these evaluations and sit down with you to create an individualized plan of care that meets all of your needs – mind, body, and soul.
 As adjustment disorder is a self-limiting disorder lasting six months or less, most people will only need to set short-term goals for their treatment.

-Medication may be used at the beginning of your stay with us to help stabilize symptoms and allow you to fully engage in the treatment process.
+Medication may be used at the beginning of your stay at our hospital to help stabilize symptoms and allow you to fully engage in the treatment process.
 As adjustment disorder does not last past six months, long-term medication with antidepressants or anti-anxiety agents may not be necessary.
 However, for those who have co-occurring disorders, long-term medication therapy may be used.

-Individual therapy is where you and your therapist will work toward identifying the trigger for the adjustment disorder and discuss more adaptive ways of coping with stress and life events.
+Individual therapy at our treatment center is where you and your therapist will work toward identifying the trigger for the adjustment disorder and discuss more adaptive ways of coping with stress and life events.
 You’ll set short-term goals for your recovery and begin to identify the patterns of thinking that are negatively impacting your life.

 In our decades of experiencing helping children, teens, adults, and older adults cope with life’s challenges, we’ve learned that combining traditional therapeutic techniques with experiential methods can truly help heal the whole person.
 These methods may include: